home-assistant-tutorials/08.toggle-card-with-toolchain/README.md

 so much easier to get started.

 You have placed your `card.js` file into the `src/` folder.
-Let's see how to bring it to the `dist/` foder.
+Let's see how to bring it to the `dist/` folder.
 If you want to follow along step by step, you can copy a standalone `card.js` from a previous tutorial.
 If you forked this tutorial `card.js` will draw in the other files already.
 That's just as fine.